-A quick glimpse at whats out there online, shows that the single page check out is not just a fad, but an effective strategy, which is being adopted across the board.
+A quick glimpse at what’s out there online shows that the single page checks out is not just a fad, but an effective strategy, which is being adopted across the board.

 Unfortunately, all this good work is undone by the poor copywriting and tangled nonsensical script that forms the backdrop of the page.
 The navigation is poor and customers are rendered confused about how to make their transactions.

 Clothing retailer Honey Badger is head and shoulders above its contemporaries in terms of providing an effective eCommerce site.
 This is because users only have to fill in around 10 fields before their purchase is complete, thus the quickness mantra of all good eCommerce stores is adhered to.

 You are not forced to create an account just to complete a purchase and the site is mobile optimised.

 Sephora uses a staged checkout, however, it all appears on a single page- an interesting concept.